Toyota 2GR-FE Guide – Everything You Need To Know

-Since the release of the 2GR-FE, Toyota has continued to develop the awesome 2GR range right the way through to the present day.
+Since the release of the 2GR-FE, Toyota has continued to develop the awesome 2GR range through to the present day.

 With the supercharged 2GR-FE most recently finding its way into the Lotus Exige Cup for their new 2018 model, it’s far from the end, even for the FE.
 The stock powerplant is also still being used in several production cars, such as Toyota’s Estima/Previa/Tarango range in the present day, and Lotus are still using it in the Evora.

-With Toyota still using the 2GR-FSE in several production cars such as the IS350, it looks as though they may head towards integrating the 2GR-FKS into more of their range in the near future.
+With Toyota still using the 2GR-FSE in several production cars, such as the IS350, it looks as though they may head towards integrating the 2GR-FKS into more of their range soon.

-Many of their most recent releases, such as the 2017 Toyota Camry and 2018 Lexus RC 350 have already begun using the FKS.
-Despite the hybrid FXS being introduced, which is based off the FKS engine, it would appear that we’re not yet going to see a true replacement for the FKS anytime soon.
+Many of their most recent releases, such as the 2017 Toyota Camry and 2018 Lexus RC 350, have already begun using the FKS.
+Despite the hybrid FXS being introduced, which is based on the FKS engine, it would appear that we’re not yet going to see a true replacement for the FKS anytime soon.

-Although the 2GR-FE is far from the most common engine swap out there, we always like to see different builds.
+Although the 2GR-FE is far from the most common engine swap, we always like to see different builds.
 JDM fans more traditionally opt for alternatives such as RB25DET’s, 1UZFE’s or 2JZ’s.
-Those who like to cause a little more controversy may even add an LS engine.
+Those who like to cause more controversy may add an LS engine.

 2GR-FE swaps seem to be most commonly found in MR2 builds, and tuning shops were also swapping them into Lotus Elise’s and Exige’s way before Lexus realized it was a winning combination.

-With its smooth, yet impressive power band and impeccable reliability, it’s easy to see why enthusiasts are opting for swapping these engines into their midship cars.
-Particularly with a supercharger strapped on, we can imagine they’re heaps of fun.
+With its smooth yet impressive power band and impeccable reliability, it’s easy to see why enthusiasts are opting for swapping these engines into their midship cars.
+We can imagine they’re heaps of fun, particularly with a supercharger strapped on.

 As well as the impressive power and reliability, they can also sound pretty damn sexual!
 Make sure you head to our additional content below to check out some of our favorite sounds.

-If you feel that the 2GR-FE is the engine choice for you, we always love to see crazy engine swaps that our fans have carried out, so feel free to drop us a line and show us your build.
+If you feel that the 2GR-FE is your engine choice, we always love to see crazy engine swaps that our fans have carried out, so feel free to drop us a line and show us your build.
 Who knows, we may even end up featuring it!